paxel/sunshine/README.md

 ## Introductional Overview

 Sunshine is a code generator and a serialization API like capnp proto, flatbuffers, avro etc.
-It take a schema and generates code from it.
+It takes a schema and generates code from it.
 The code can be used to create, read and write data.
 This data can be stored, transmitted, read and modified.

-The existing code generators either generate code that is hard to use in production and/or not high performing when serialized.

-Sunshine also tries to have a streamable, well defined data format, so that porting to different languages is easy.
+Sunshine tries to have a streamable, well defined data format Porting to different languages should be easy.

-well at some point in the future maybe
+... well at some point in the future maybe

 ## Concepts